michaellihs/golab/doc/golab_labels_unsubscribe.md

 ### Options

 ```
   -h, --help              help for unsubscribe
+  -i, --id string         (required) The ID or URL-encoded path of the project owned by the authenticated user
+  -l, --label_id string   (required) The ID or title of a project's label
 ```

 ### Options inherited from parent commands